-“NoMad Edit invites us to the Mediterranean; colourful markets, days leisurely spent seaside and sunset dinners alfresco.
+“NoMad Edit invites people to the Mediterranean; colourful markets, days leisurely spent seaside and sunset dinners alfresco.
 This is an online experience that lets you take a slice of the Mediterranean home with you,” says Yana.

-Spending time travelling across Greece and other parts of the stunning Mediterranean, gave Yana and her team the chance to source uniquely curated and designed pieces, including a range of glassware, woven baskets, jewellery, and art.
-IN+SIGHTS GREECE caught up with Yana, to chat about her incredible travel experiences, favourite Greek destinations, and a fresh and exciting new business venture.
+Spending time travelling across Greece and other parts of Europe, Yana and her team discovered a range of uniquely curated and designed pieces, including glassware, woven baskets, jewellery, and art.
+IN+SIGHTS GREECE recently caught up with Yana, to chat about her incredible travel experiences, favourite Greek destinations, and her fresh and exciting new business venture.

 Tell us about yourself.
 Where were you born and how did you end up making Athens home?

 I was born and raised in the suburbs of Chicago by my immigrant Serbian grandparents, making English a second language to me.
 Since my father is Greek, my mother Serbian, I grew up as a third-culture child.
 Trying to navigate three different cultures and languages was confusing, to say the least.
 This “out-of-touch” feeling fostered an ongoing exploration for my own identity and more so, a hunger to see the world and learn about other cultures.
 To be curious and to be accepting.
 It took me many years, but I finally feel that I can belong anywhere.
 After studying international business and linguistics at university, I went on to work in the corporate world.
 With over 10+ years of work experience and in need of a creative outlet, I launched NoMad Luxuries, my personal blog.
 After years of planning and preparing, I relocated to Athens, Greece with my dog Palmer in September 2020, to launch the NoMad Edit, a lifestyle concept boutique with a Mediterranean ethos and to focus on the international real estate and hospitality market.
 The community I built with NoMad Luxuries continues to inspire and support me in this major life transition and I’m incredibly excited for this next chapter.

 What part of Greece is your father from?